Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Mineral content

-Bologna sausage is richer in phosphorus, copper, and potassium.
+Bologna sausage is more affluent in phosphorus, copper, and potassium.
 In comparison, mortadella is richer in zinc and iron.
-One of the most important features in their mineral profile is their sodium content.
+One of the most essential features of their mineral profile is their sodium content.
 It is important to note that 300g of each surpasses the daily sodium requirement by 100% and more.
 Although no one usually consumes 300g of either, considering an average slice of 15g.
 Already two slices constitute more than 10% of the daily sodium intake.
 Mortadella contains higher amounts of sodium compared to bologna sausage.

 We can see here the mineral charts.